 You don’t want your day-to-day work as an affiliate marketer to be taken up by busy work.
 That said, much of this busy work (like paying affiliates on time!) is an important part of your success.

 With the right technology, you can automate affiliate marketing busy work and focus on the strategic work.

 - Create affiliate links

-- Track the performance of different affiliate links across channels, specific affiliate marketing products, influencers, and more
+- Track the performance of different affiliate links across channels, specific affiliate marketing products, influencers, business podcasts, and more

 - Pay affiliates promptly and accurately for leads or sales generated from their own affiliate links